csc-training/intro-to-dl/day2/README.md

 To evaluate on the test set run with the `--test` option, e.g. `sbatch run.sh pytorch_dvc_cnn_simple.py --test`

-#### Extracurricular:
+#### Extracurricular 1:

 Dogs vs. cats with data in TFRecord format:

-* *tf2-dvc-cnn-simple.py*: Dogs vs. cats with a CNN trained from scratch
+* *tf2-dvc_tfr-cnn-simple.py*: Dogs vs. cats with a CNN trained from scratch
-* *tf2-dvc-cnn-pretrained.py*: Dogs vs. cats with a pre-trained CNN
+* *tf2-dvc_tfr-cnn-pretrained.py*: Dogs vs. cats with a pre-trained CNN
-* *tf2-dvc-cnn-evaluate.py*: Evaluate a trained CNN with test data
+* *tf2-dvc_tfr-cnn-evaluate.py*: Evaluate a trained CNN with test data

+#### Extracurricular 2:

+There is another, small dataset `avp`, of aliens and predators.
+Modify dogs vs. cats to classify between them.

 ### Exercise 6